selfage/web_service_client/README.md

 ## Catch errors

-You can handle all kinds of errors for each service call using try-catch statement, including network connection errors, which are thrown by `fetch` API, and server responded errors which are thrown by `ServiceClient`.
+You can handle all kinds of errors for each service call using try-catch statement, including network connection errors which are thrown by injected `fetch` function, and server responded errors which are thrown by `ServiceClient` as `HttpError`.

 ```TypeScript
 async function run() {